 The stub axle is attached to a front axle using a kingpin.
 These stubs revolve around the axle kingpin, which is a light drive that fits into the axle beam eye, which is located and locked by the taper cotter pin.

 Also, Read: What Are Pliers Used? | 34 Types of Pliers

 Types of Stub Axle:

-As The Engineers Posts explains, there are four types of stub axles:
+As The Engineers Posts explains, when discussing the type of axle, there are four primary types of stub axle.

 The front axle makes the eye for support on the beam and stub axles.
 The stub axle and kingpin are integrated to form the reverse.
 The front axle is found in the L shape assembly.
 Thrust washer place between stub axle and front axle beams.

 Here the cotter pin in the joints is used to lock the front axle in positions.
 The kingpin is free to roam in the bushes placed in the eye of the front axle.
 The thrust washer carries a vertical load in the joint.

 This type of stub axle attaches to the front axle by placing it in the yoke end with a kingpin & a cotter to connect the two together.

 The swivel pins are usually fixed in the stub axle forging, which is intended to forcibly close the axle beam.

 The axle beam is formed as a gamble and receives a stub axle.
 Thrust washer location on top of the stub axle.